Charptr0/Dictionary-Discord-Bot/readme.md

 **For phrases and modern slang**: <img src="https://i.imgur.com/nrwLGD9.png" width="250px" align="right"></img>
 - If the connection is successful, the bot will display:
-  - The top Definition
+  - The Top Definition
-  - The contributor
+  - The Contributor
-  - The contribution date
+  - The Contribution Date
 - All information will be grabbed from https://urbandictionary.com

 <hr>